Jeremy Kagan: Film and television career

 Kagan's feature film credits include the box-office hit Heroes (1977); The Big Fix (1978), a political comedy-thriller starring Richard Dreyfuss; The Chosen (1981), from the book of the same name by Chaim Potok; The Journey of Natty Gann (1985), the first American movie ever to win the Gold Prize at the Moscow International Film Festival; the underground comedy Big Man on Campus (1989); the cult classic fencing film By The Sword (1991); and the hybrid film Golda's Balcony (2006), from the hit play of the same name.
-His 2017 feature Shot was about what one bullet does to many lives.
+His 2017 feature Shot focuses on the consequences of gun violence and depicts how the lives of multiple individuals are affected by a single shooting incident.

 He has also been a prolific television director, starting already in 1972 at the age of 26, directing "The Most Crucial Game", an episode in the second Columbo season.
 In 1996, Kagan won a Primetime Emmy Award for Outstanding Directing for a Drama Series for the Chicago Hope episode "Leave of Absence".
 Other credits include the television movie Katherine: The Making of an American Revolutionary, which he also wrote, and Conspiracy: The Trial of the Chicago 8 for which he won the CableACE Award for Best Dramatic Special.
 Kagan also directed Roswell: The UFO Conspiracy, which garnered a Golden Globe Award nomination.

 Other television films include The Ballad of Lucy Whipple, Courage with Sophia Loren, Scott Joplin, Descending Angel for HBO and for Showtime Color of Justice, Bobbie's Girl, and Crown Heights, about the riots in 1991 which won the Humanitas Award in 2004 for "affirming the dignity of every person."
 This film also received an NAACP Image Award and the Directors Guild nomination for best family film.
 Kagan also directed a movie episode of Steven Spielberg's Emmy-winning miniseries Taken.
 He has worked on several other series shows including The West Wing, The Guardian, Resurrection Blvd., Picket Fences, Boomtown and more.
 His recent animation films have been shown on JLTV and film festivals.

+In 2026, Kagan completed Imaging Torah, a 25-minute animated film based on paintings and drawings he had created over several decades in response to the weekly Torah portions and haftarot.
+The work draws on traditional interpretations from the Talmud, Mishnah and Zohar.

 Kagan produced and directed the ten-part series The ACLU Freedom Files in 2006 and 2007 which received a number of awards and was shown on Link TV, Court TV and PBS.
 Kagan has made a number of short documentaries and advocacy dramatic films for NGOs including The Doe Fund which works with the homeless and formerly incarcerated, and The Democracy School a movement developing local governance, and Bioneers which advances achievements in environmental and social justice.